merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 cd roseobacter-metabolomics
 ```

-If you are here, you should be looking at a directory structure that looks like this:
+If you are here, you should be looking at a directory structure like this:

 ```
 .